Leer, Lower Saxony: History

-In 1854 Leer became connected to the "Hannoversche Westbahn" railway, which at that time connected Emden and Rheine in the Ruhr area.
+In 1854 Leer became connected to the railway, which at that time connected Emden and Rheine in the Ruhr area.
 In 1856, the Westbahn was connected to the central German railway network.

 Unlike Emden, Leer only suffered little damage by Allied bombing in World War II.
 The city was occupied by Canadian troops on 28 April 1945.

 On 1 October 1955, Leer received the status of an independent city.

 Politics

 Since 1964 the city's government has been led by the Social-Democratic Party SPD.
-The major opposition parties are the Christian Democratic Union Party CDU, the Green Party and the Allgemeine Wählergemeinschaft (AWG), an independent local party.
+The major opposition parties are the Christian Democratic Union Party CDU, the Green Party and the (AWG), an independent local party.
 The mayor of Leer is Claus-Peter Horst, elected in 2021.

 The town council consists of (elections of 2016):